victortxc/FIAP-ESG-ANDROID/README.md

 ## 💻 Project

-App to always remember to water your plants 🌱
+App to motivate physcal activities to collaborators that work from home

 ## 🔖 Layout